 - Ordering an impression kit online is the only way to get started.

-- Average treatment time is four months for standard treatment and five months for Byte At-Night.
+- Byte says their average treatment plan length is 4–5 months for standard treatment and 5–6 months for Byte At-Night.

 - Takes around four weeks to produce and ship your aligners.